6D Rotation Representation For Unconstrained Head Pose Estimation: Method

 Hereby, the remaining column vector is simply determined by the cross product that ensures that the orthogonality constraint is satisfied for the resulting $3\times3$ matrix.

-As a result, our network has only to predict 6 parameters that are mapped into a $3\times3$ rotation matrix in a subsequent transformation which at the same time also satisfies the orthogonality constraint.
+As a result, our network only has to predict 6 parameters that are mapped into a $3\times3$ rotation matrix in a subsequent transformation which at the same time also satisfies the orthogonality constraint.

 A commonly used loss function for head pose related tasks is the \textit{l2}-norm.
 However, using the Frobenius norm for measuring distances between two matrices would break with the \textit{SO}(3) manifold geometry.
 Instead, the shortest path between two 3D rotations is geometrically interpreted as the geodesic distance.
 Let $R_p$ and $R_{gt}$ $\in$ \textit{SO}(3) be the estimated and the ground truth rotation matrices, respectively, then the geodesic distance between both rotation matrices is defined as: